glycerine/rbook/README.md

 * approach to showing command output (prints, etc):

 To capture the output of commands, we use the R sink() facility.
-Like graphs, printed command output is only written to the browser on demand.
-The user types dv() to "display the last console value" in the browser.
-We use the R sink() facility to capture the last value seen at the R top level.
+Like plots, printed command output is automatically written to the browser.
+We use the R sink() facility
+to capture the last value seen at the R top level.

 * Push communication with listening browsers:

-Rbook runs a web server to serve images to the browsers.
-Simultaneously, rbook also runs a websocket interface that it uses to push to subscribed web browsers each new code/plot addition for display.
+The rbook program provides a web server to serve the rbook file to browsers.
+Its uses websockets to push to updates to web browsers as each new lines is enter, or printed, or when there is a new plot to display.

 * Comments from the prompt into the book